The Science of Bliss Points in Food: Unlocking the Secret to Addiction

 1. Avoid Processed Foods

-Avoiding packaged foods with a blend of sugar, refined starch, and seed oils is a great place to start.
-Also, any packaged food listing artificial flavours, colours, and fortification is a dead giveaway that that food was engineered to hit your bliss points and make you eat more.
+Avoiding packaged foods containing a blend of sugar, refined starch, and seed oils is a great place to start.
+Also, any packaged food listing artificial flavours, colours, and fortification is a dead giveaway that it was engineered to hit your bliss points and make you eat more.
+By being mindful of these signs, you can take control of your food choices.

 2. Avoid Fat and Carb Combo Foods